couchbase/couchbase-python-client/README.rst

 -------
 Testing
 -------

+For running the tests, you need the standard `unittest` module, shipped with Python.
+Additionally, the `testresources` package is required.

+To run them, use either `py.test`, `unittest` or `trial`.

 The tests need a running Couchbase instance.
 For this, a `tests/tests.ini` file must be present, containing various connection parameters.